GODS & ACRONS

 INTRODUCTION

-The gods of Anahkólion were created by Naumathar to govern and control the lineages that would populate the Six Worlds from Anahkólion to Ernt-nador.
+The gods of Anahkólion were created by Naumathar to govern and control the lineages destined to inhabit the Six Worlds, from Anahkólion to Ernt-nador.
 In total, twenty gods were created: ten gods and ten goddesses.
 The greatest and most powerful of all the gods is Thuror, the God of Gods.

 THUROR, THE FIRST GOD

-Known by many gods as the First God or Ondukand-thus, which roughly translates to "Lord of the Gods," Thuror was the first of a Divine Lineage to be created by Naumathar.
-Due to his uniqueness, Thuror's power was many times greater than that of the other gods, which in a way granted him a special status in the Castle of Light.
-From the beginning, Thuror sought to unite the gods and learn about their ideas for the worlds being created by Naumathar and the responsibilities and roles to be fulfilled by each of them.
-To this end, he created the High Council of the Gods, which later became known simply as the High Council.
-The High Council always took place in the main hall of the Castle of Light, on Mount Naumathar, and addressed issues relevant to the six worlds.
-As the First God, Thuror was always in contact with Naumathar, and therefore, significant decisions made in the early Eras had his sole intervention, a fact that displeased some of his peers.
-From the conflicts among the gods – it is important to understand that there were ego clashes among the gods – to the war unleashed against the Acrons after the liberation of the Fortress of Thorcranom, Thuror actively participated in all decisions.
-On numerous occasions, he even had to punish certain gods for actions that contradicted Naumathar's interests or went against what the gods envisioned for the future of the worlds and the Lineages of Men.
-Unbeknownst to him at the time, Thuror inadvertently created enemies who would reveal themselves in later Eras during the so-called "War of the Gods."
-Among all the decisions made by Thuror, the God of Gods, who later became a companion to Aynar and the father of Thur, had three secrets that would haunt him until the end of his days – three well-guarded secrets that will be discovered and revealed, marking the end of an Era.
-Tall, with blue eyes and long light brown hair, Thuror was the strongest god of them all.
-He was respected for his demeanor and actions but also feared and despised by some gods, particularly those who did not accept certain decisions.
-Although he had the acceptance and agreement of the majority, the God of Gods often had to impose his will by force.
-Perhaps the gods did not know, as they came into existence long after Thuror already existed, but his actions continued to respect Naumathar's desires for the worlds that were created.
-It was Thuror's responsibility to respect and enforce the creator's will.
-Early in his leadership over the gods, Thuror faced the great challenge of confronting the creatures that began to emerge in Anahkólion.
-It was the first time that the Sacred Weapons forged by the Artificers of the Gods were used.
-These creatures were driven out of the Laienürimim, the Black Portals, or so the goddess Maráhadar discovered long afterward.
-As the first god, Thuror created the First Lineage of Naöhrad and worked alongside King Naöhrad himself to expand the domains in Anahkólion, Anathurilis, and Erntathurilis.
+Known by many as the First God or Ondukand-thus, which roughly translates to "Lord of the Gods," Thuror was the first of the Divine Lineage created by Naumathar.
+His power vastly surpassed that of the other gods, granting him a unique status within the Castle of Light.
+From the beginning, Thuror sought to unite the gods, gathering their thoughts on the worlds Naumathar was crafting and the roles each of them was to play.
+To this end, he established the High Council of the Gods, later shortened to the High Council.
+Meetings were always held in the main hall of the Castle of Light atop Mount Naumathar, where the gods deliberated on matters concerning the Six Worlds.
+As the First God, Thuror served as Naumathar’s main intermediary, making many of the major decisions in the early Eras, often without consulting his peers, a fact that displeased some.
+From divine ego clashes to the war against the Acrons following the fall of the Fortress of Thorcranom, Thuror was actively involved in all the major events.
+On several occasions, he had to punish fellow gods for actions that defied Naumathar’s will or contradicted the divine plan for the worlds and the Human Lineages.
+In doing so, without realizing it, Thuror sowed the seeds of enmity among the gods, setting the stage for the "War of the Gods" many Eras later.
+Of all the choices made by Thuror, the God of Gods, who eventually became the companion of Aynar and father of Thur, three of his decisions would haunt him for the rest of his days: three secrets, tightly kept but destined to be uncovered, marking the end of an Era.
+Tall, with blue eyes and long, light-brown hair, Thuror was the strongest of all the gods.
+He was respected for his stance and actions, but at the same time feared and despised by some gods, particularly those who did not agree with certain decisions.
+Though the majority supported him, Thuror often had to impose his will by force.
+What the other gods may not have known, since they came into being long after Thuror, was that his actions were in line with Naumathar's vision for the worlds.
+Thuror’s role was to uphold the creator’s will.
+Early in his leadership, Thuror faced the challenge of confronting the creatures that began emerging in Anahkólion.
+This marked the first time the Sacred Weapons, forged by the Artificers of the Gods, were used.
+The creatures had been driven out through the Laienürimim, the Dark Gates, or so the goddess Maráhadar confirmed much later.
+As the first god, Thuror created the First Lineage of Naöhrad and worked with King Naöhrad himself to expand their domains in Anahkólion, Anathurilis, and Erntathurilis.
+As the first god, Thuror created the First Lineage of Naöhrad, and together with King Naöhrad himself, worked to expand the realms in Anahkólion, Anathurilis, and Erntathurilis.

 CASTLE OF LIGHT, ON MOUNT NAUMATHAR, KINGDOM OF THE GODS OF ANAHKÓLION.